 Choosing a Dental Hygienist Association

-There are hundreds of professional associations for dental hygienists at the national, state, and local levels.
+There are other professional associations for dental hygienists at the national, state, and local levels.
 While some of these concentrate on limited specialties of the dental profession, many others are much broader in scope.
 But all of them offer you an opportunity to extend your professional reach, both intellectually and through networking with other professionals.
 Conducting an Internet search for “dental hygienist professional associations” may be all that you’ll need to do to find the professional organization that will meet your needs.

 But don’t just join a professional association, say experts.
 To get true value out of your membership, you must actively participate in the organization.
 Go to their conventions.
 Attend their continuing education seminars.
 Take advantage of the opportunities that they provide to network with dentists and dental hygienists.

-The knowledge and career opportunities that you gain through your affiliation in a professional organization for dental hygienists can be worth far more than the cost of your membership fee!
+The knowledge and career opportunities that you gain through your affiliation in a professional organization for dental hygienists can be worth far more than the cost of your membership fee.